thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-ibm-watson-iot.md

 Here is the detail description of *event_id* and *format_string* properties:

-- **event_id** is the ID of the event, for example “status”.
+- **event_id** is the ID of the event, for example, “status”.
 The event ID can be any string permitted by MQTT.
 Subscriber applications must use this string in their subscription topic to receive the events published on this topic if wildcards are not used.
-- **format_string** is the format of the event payload, for example “json”.
+- **format_string** is the format of the event payload, for example, “json”.
 The format can be any string permitted by MQTT.
 Subscriber applications must use this string in their subscription topic to receive events published on this topic if wildcards are not used.
 If the format is not “json”, then messages will not be stored in the Historian.

 Consider that we have next configuration of the mapping for **my-device-type** *Device Type* and would like to get all **temp** events for all the *Device Ids*. *Device Id* is going to be used as *Device Name* in **Thingsboard**: